veeso-dev/blog.veeso.dev/src/blog/post-41/index-en.md

 }
 ```

+### Arc Slice T

+EDIT: 23th June 2025

+Actually, I've recently discovered that `Arc[T]` is actually much better than `Arc<Vec<T>>`.

+Also it is generally better than `Vec` also when the data is not shared, but just for immutable data, because it avoids the overhead of the `Vec` type, which is not needed when we just need to share immutable data.

+Why is it better:

+- Extremely cheap clone with complexity `O(1)` since it just clones the pointer.
+- Smaller stack size (16 bytes vs 24 bytes for `Vec` on 64-bit systems).
+- Implements `Deref` to `T`, so you can use it as if it was a slice, without the need to dereference it.

+Thank you [sgued@pouet.chapril.org](https://hachyderm.io/@sgued@pouet.chapril.org/114677223492950363) for pointing this out!

+Also in case you don't need to share along threads, `Rc` should be preferred over `Arc`, since it is faster and has less overhead, but in this case, we need to share the data across threads, so `Arc` is the way to go.

+In case you don't even need `Clone`, you can directly use a `Box<T>`, but it's not the case here.

+For more details, you can watch the video [Use Arc Instead of Vec](https://www.youtube.com/watch?v=A4cKi7PTJSs).

 ### Bytes

-The [Bytes crate](https://docs.rs/bytes/latest/bytes/) provides an efficient container for storing and operating on ontiguous slices of memory, mainly focused on networking and I/O operations and it allowes zero-copy operations, which is exactly what we need here.
+The [Bytes crate](https://docs.rs/bytes/latest/bytes/) provides an efficient container for storing and operating on contiguous slices of memory, mainly focused on networking and I/O operations and it allows zero-copy operations, which is exactly what we need here.

 So the solution used in the Solana Validator, was as soon as the transaction is received, it is wrapped into a `Bytes` type, and from there on, the `Bytes` is just copied around.